Make the best senior care decision

 Call or visit senior loved ones regularly during hot weather.
 Keep these considerations in mind:

-Lastly, if your loved one is struggling to pay utility or cooling bills, the National Council on Aging has a list of energy assistance programs.
+Lastly, if your loved one is struggling to pay utility or energy bills, the National Council on Aging has a list of energy assistance programs.
 The Low-Income Energy Assistance Program specifically helps seniors with energy and cooling costs.

 Centers for Disease Control.
 Tips for Preventing Heat-Related Illness.